Need for Speed Unbound

 Need for Speed Unbound (stylised as NFS Unbound) is a 2022 racing video game developed by Criterion Games and published by Electronic Arts.
-It is the twenty-fifth instalment in the Need for Speed series, the first for Criterion since 2013's Rivals with Ghost Games and the first as the main developer since 2012's Most Wanted.
+It was released for PlayStation 5, Windows, and Xbox Series X/S on December 2, 2022.
+An Amazon Luna port was released on June 12, 2025.
+Unbound is the twenty-fifth instalment in the Need for Speed series, and the successor to 2019's Heat.
+It is the first game in the series to be developed by Criterion since 2013's Rivals (a collaboration with then-lead studio Ghost Games) and the studio's first as the main developer of the series since 2012's Most Wanted.